 Under the New Jersey Superior Court bail process, the court can specify several types of bail including:

-Drastic changes to the current bail system will be put in effect soon.
+Drastic changes to the current bail system in New Jersey will be put in effect soon.
 Under these new guidelines, you may be entitled to release prior to your trial.
 Under the new bail rules, if you are going to be held without bail, you must be indicted within 90 days and tried within 180 days, with few exceptions.

 Be aware than the defendant doesn’t have to come up with bail on their own.
 Any adult can post bail for a defendant.
 However, it’s important to remember that if someone other than the defendant posts bail, they will be responsible for ensuring that the defendant attends all mandatory court appearances.
 If the defendant does not attend any mandatory court appearance, the individual will forfeit the posted bail amount.

-If you or a loved one is facing criminal charges, you already know how serious the situation is and how much impact any length of incarceration will have on your entire family.
+If you or a loved one is facing criminal charges in South Jersey, you already know how serious the situation is and how much impact any length of incarceration will have on your entire family.
 Choosing a lawyer who will work tirelessly to minimize bail and the amount of time spent behind bars is extremely important.
 Presently, there is no effective speedy trial right in New Jersey, so it is important to choose an attorney who will assure that the prosecution brings you to trial as soon as possible.
 If you’re innocent, sitting in jail while you await trial is devastating.

 As an assistant prosecutor Ms. Cohen litigated complex motions for the State, was an acting Camden City Municipal Prosecutor, and indicted over 800 cases before the Camden County Grand Jury.
 Ms. Cohen handled hundreds of indictable/felony and juvenile cases and tried numerous jury trials, in areas such as drug possession and distribution, school zone violations, domestic violence, aggravated assault, fraud, burglary, robbery, child sexual assault, child physical abuse, homicides, attempted murder and other crimes of magnitude.